-Part of the UNESCO World Heritage Sites of Romania, the fortified church of Saschiz is one of the highlights of Transylvania’s Saxon heritage.
-It’s also one of the best examples of medieval defensive architecture adapted to a religious monument, a common practice in the devastating times of Ottoman attacks and regional conflicts between the Hungarian Kingdom and the Habsburg Empire.
+Part of the UNESCO World Heritage Sites of Romania, the fortified church of Saschiz is one of the best examples of medieval defensive architecture adapted to a religious monument, a common practice in the devastating times of Ottoman attacks and regional conflicts between the Hungarian Kingdom and the Habsburg Empire.

 Planned and executed from the very beginning as a defensive outpost, Saschiz Fortified Church is a complex example of the troubled geopolitical conflicts from the medieval centuries in this part of Europe.
 Under constant Ottoman threat, the borders of Transylvania were often attacked, forcing the locals to hide in the village churches that throughout the centuries became real fortresses prepared to withstand long sieges.